 Being a marketer is pretty sweet, but that doesn’t mean it comes easy.
 We've got a lot on our plates, like campaigns, goals, budgets, and priorities.
 Not to mention our need to be constantly creative, hard-working, agile, and persistent.

-But even with all the factors working against us, we still have the gusto to prevail by doing a handful of great things habitually.
+Even with this wide range of responsibilities, we still have the gusto to prevail by doing a handful of great things habitually.

 The wisest and greatest of marketers set goals.
 If you run a campaign without goals, who's to say it was successful?
 Having goals in place for your marketing efforts will help you define success.

 Success can be different for everyone.
 Maybe success is lead generation, customer acquisition, or a specific amount of revenue you want to generate.
 Whatever you’re striving for, assign an appropriate benchmark for it that you can aim to reach.